SumoLogic/sumologic-documentation/docs/cse/rules/write-first-seen-rule.md

    :::
 1. **for the following Entity(ies)**.
 If you selected **per Entity** above, you’ll be prompted to select one or Record fields for which you want baselines built.
 1. Set the baseline and retention settings:
-   1. **Data Retention**.
+   1. **Baseline Retention Period (days)**.
 The number of days after which the data points in the baseline will expire (be dropped from the baseline).
 The default is 90 days.
 You can decrease this period, but not increase it.
-   1. **Baseline Period**.
+   1. **Baseline Learning Period (days)**.
 The minimum amount of time for which data points should be collected before firing a Signal.
 The default is 30 days.
    :::note
-   The **Baseline Period** must be shorter than the **Data Retention** period.
-Also be aware that short baseline periods can potentially generate false positive Signals.
+   The **Baseline Learning Period** must be shorter than the **Baseline Retention Period**.
+Also be aware that short baseline learning periods can potentially generate false positive Signals.
    :::

 ### Then create a Signal